BhargavBhandari90/wp-tips/wp-filesystem/README.md

 - Function `custom_read_file` is to get content from the file.

-- At line 17, you have to add the full absolute path of the file which you want to read.
+- At line 17 in `filesystem.php`, you have to add the full absolute path of the file which you want to read.